 This page documents my project to build a stratum 1 NTP time server at my house.
-Its hostname is einstein.kenyonralph.com.
+Its hostname is ntp.kenyonralph.com.

 - GPS selection